jackwasey/icd.data/cran-comments.md

 0 errors | 0 warnings | 1 note

 * checking installed package size ...
-NOTE installed size is 15.5Mb sub-directories of 1Mb or more: data  15.2Mb
+     installed size is 21.5Mb
+     sub-directories of 1Mb or more:
+       data  21.2Mb